NSW PSN Information

 Who uses the NSW PSN?

-The NSW PSN is used by the majority of NSW emergency services and state government departments and agencies who require wide-area communications within the coverage area.
+The NSW PSN is used by NSW emergency services, state government departments/agencies, and limited private users who require wide-area communications within the coverage area.

-The most notable exceptions are the NSW Police Force and the State Transit Authority, who both operate their own extensive conventional non-trunked radio networks for normal day-to-day radio operations and use the NSW PSN for special operations only.
+Currently the NSW Police Force and State Transit Authority operate their own extensive conventional non-trunked radio networks for normal day-to-day radio operations and only use the NSW PSN for special operations.

 What area does the NSW PSN cover?

-The NSW PSN covers over half of New South Wales (NSW) and the majority of the Australian Capital Territory (ACT), totalling an coverage area of around 400,000 square kilometres.
-The network is being expanded to cover around 85% of NSW, totalling around 680,000 square kilometres.
+The NSW PSN covers over half of New South Wales (NSW) and the majority of the Australian Capital Territory (ACT), totalling a coverage area of around 400,000 square kilometres.
+The network is in the process of being expanded to cover around 85% of NSW, totalling around 680,000 square kilometres.

 The NSW PSN covers the following NSW regions: